White Bird of Paradise Plant — Complete Care & Growing Guide

 Humid & Temp

-Maintain the ideal temprature & humidity for your plant to thrive in both summer & winter.
+Maintain the ideal temperature & humidity for your plant to thrive in both summer & winter.

 Indoor vs Outdoor Care Comparison